When you get a plan in place, it can help lift some of the uncertainty and stress ahead.

 - Guide you through power of attorney, living will, and other legal and medical documents

 - Manage pain and other symptoms.
-Pain management may include medication and things how to help someone who’s in hospice feel more comfortable while seated or lying down.
+Pain management may include medication to help someone who’s in hospice feel more comfortable while seated or lying down.

 - Oversee all equipment, supplies, and medications, including oxygen